ndk/k8sConfig/README.md

 microk8s.kubectl apply -f ingress-noauth.yaml
 ```

-Now if you navigate to rexsystems.co.uk it will return over https://
+Now if you navigate to rexsystems.co.uk it will return over https:// (with browser warnings)

 Voila!